 But now that the range of technology and tools has expanded, we are left with such a level of choice that it can be paralysing even to experienced insight professionals, so how are businesses with less knowledge and experience supposed to decide which tools are best for their use?
 This is hopefully where this blog and the attached checklist template come into play.

 Along with choosing the right technologies to use in your research, there are a lot of technology providers in the insights industry who you could hire to help conduct the research you need.
 From survey-only self-serve platforms like SurveyMonkey to mixed methodological platforms like the InsightHub, there are many providers that deserve your consideration.

 When deciding which technology provider to hire, there are some key questions you need to ask in order to get all the necessary information surrounding their experience and what they can offer you.
 But first, you need to know what you want in terms of technology and research, so you can action your research plan to the best of your ability.

 This is a crucial first step in the research process.
 Unless you know what your options and what you need to conduct the research you want, you won’t be able to accurately predict what technology you need to get.

 Firstly, understanding the research climate so you know what methodologies are being used, for what purpose, and with what tools is a great starting place.
-This will allow you to explore all of your options and help you decide which tools and methods to use for your research requirements.
+This will allow you to explore all of your options and help you decide which market research companies, tools and methods to use for your research requirements.

 The first three considerations need to be budget, time and resources.
 How many resources can you allocate to this research project?
 Do you have researchers to dedicate to your project, or do you need to hire an agency who can take care of the project for you?
 How much budget do you have for research and analytical tools, the hiring of a research platform, support, etc. All of these considerations will provide the foundation of the research project you can and will undertake.